 - How much will I need to pay out-of-pocket?

 Your out-of-pocket cost depends on your plan.
 After you receive your results from us, we submit the cost of your tests to your insurance company.
 Based on your plan, your health insurance company will determine what you need to pay, if anything.
-You may be charged the amount not covered by your insurance if your insurance provider does not cover the full cost of your tests.
-Sometimes, patients only need to pay the $40.00 upfront fee (see above) for their STD tests.
+You will be charged immediately for the amount not covered by your insurance if your insurance provider does not cover the full costs of your tests.
+Sometimes, patients only need to pay the $65.00 upfront fee (see above) for their STD tests.

 - Do I use my insurance card at the lab?